-- o inaccurate demand forecasts - uneven demand [for rail services] by day, and by week - lack of co-ordination among railways - inadequate rail car supply - inefficient handling of empty containers - lack of investment in needed infrastructure & equipment - inflexible labour contracts (static shift times) - lack of regulatory certainty, including better shipper protection provisions - NIMBY attitude in communities Shippers, ocean carriers, and terminal operators acknowledged that they have a role to play in making the ocean-port-inland system more efficient. "...this gateway has the opportunity to be the conduit for about 5.3 million TEU's by the year 2020."
-Capt.
-Gordon Houston Vancouver Port Authority "[my] customers are concerned about reliability...we now have justin-time delivery for coal."
-Jim Popowich Elk Valley Coal Corporation J-I-T RIP?
+- o inaccurate demand forecasts

+- uneven demand [for rail services] by day, and by week

+- lack of co-ordination among railways

+- o inadequate rail car supply

+- inefficient handling of empty containers

+- lack of investment in needed infrastructure & equipment

+- o inflexible labour contracts (static shift times)

+- lack of regulatory certainty, including better shipper protection provisions

+- NIMBY attitude in communities

+Shippers, ocean carriers, and terminal operators acknowledged that they have a role to play in making the ocean-port-inland system more efficient.

+"[my] customers are concerned about reliability...we now have just-in-time delivery for coal."

+Jim Popowich Elk Valley Coal Corporation

+J-I-T RIP?

 "Together as a transportation chain, we need to determine whether a different model is required."

 Capt.
 Norman Stark TSI Terminal Systems Inc.

 Our crew labour costs attributed to non-delivery or late delivery of trains were \$197,000 in 2001 - and have risen to \$960,000 YTD 2004.

-Glenn Taylor Neptune Bulk Terminals (Canada) Solutions in three areas...
+Glenn Taylor Neptune Bulk Terminals (Canada)

+Solutions in three areas...